fgonzalezurriola/opencode-copilot-usage/README.md

 **"Failed to fetch quota"**
 - Verify your PAT has **Plan (read-only)** permission
 - Check `GITHUB_USERNAME` matches your GitHub handle exactly

-**Note:** GitHub's billing API has a delay.
-Sometimes usage may take a few minutes to update.

 ## License